martinezdelariva/hydrator/README.md

 # Hydrator

 Hydrate and extract functions made simple.
-Ideally for flat or primitive data.
+Ideally for flat objects or primitive data.

 ## Installation